Mike Buchanan, multifaceted local TV reporter and anchor, dies at 78

 In 1970, Mr. Buchanan joined WTOP, which would later become WUSA, and it was there that he spent most of his journalistic career.

-He had a first-name-relationship with police officers in all of the Washington area jurisdictions and was said to have been well-enough known to walk into a homicide squad room and read reports as detectives were typing them up.
-Friends said the dashboard of his car was his notebook, and a Mike Buchanan destination lunch was a hot dog at a 7-Eleven.
+He had a first-name relationship with police officers in all of the Washington-area jurisdictions and was said to have been well-enough known to walk into a homicide squad room and read reports as detectives were typing them up.
+Friends said the dashboard of his car was his notebook, and a Mike Buchanan destination lunch was a hot dog at 7-Eleven.

-With several other TV journalists, he left WUSA in 2003 when the station declined to review their contracts.
+With several other TV journalists, he left WUSA in 2003 when the station declined to renew their contracts.
 That year he had been doing the early morning news shows, which meant a 2 a.m. daily wake-up call.
 He asked to be transferred back to street reporting, a request that was granted.

 After WUSA, Mr. Buchanan worked for a period at WJLA-TV (Channel 7).
-Later he did “The Buck Stops Here,” commentary for WTOP news radio.
+Later, he did “The Buck Stops Here” commentary for WTOP news radio.
 He retired in 2012 and moved from North Potomac, Md., to Bethany Beach, Del., where he played golf.

 His first marriage, to Trina Topham, ended in divorce.
 His second wife, Catherine Snyder Buchanan, died in 2008 after 28 years of marriage.

-Survivors include three children from his first marriage, Katherine Buchanan of Alexandria, Va., Douglas Buchanan of Washington and Matthew Buchanan of Miami; two children from his second marriage, Michael C. Buchanan Jr. of Warwick, R.I., and Daniel Buchanan of Bethany Beach; and five grandchildren.
+Survivors include three children from his first marriage — Katherine Buchanan of Alexandria, Va., Douglas Buchanan of Washington and Matthew Buchanan of Miami; two children from his second marriage, Michael C. Buchanan Jr. of Warwick, R.I., and Daniel Buchanan of Bethany Beach; and five grandchildren.

 Read more Washington Post obituaries